Mike Toglia Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.83 team ERA ranks third among all league pitching staffs.
+- The Braves have a 3.83 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to give up 134 home runs (one per game), the fewest in the league.
+- The Braves allow the first-fewest home runs in baseball (135 total, one per game).

-- The righty last pitched on Tuesday against the New York Mets, when he threw 5 1/3 innings, allowing one earned run while giving up two hits.
+- In his most recent outing on Wednesday against the New York Mets, the right-hander went seven scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.